soham901/fastforge/README.md

 # Fast Forge

-fastforge is a simple FastAPI utility CLI designed to help developers quickly set up FastAPI projects with a predefined folder structure.
-It's perfect for hackathons, MVP development, or any situation where you need to rapidly bootstrap a FastAPI application with a production-ready project structure.
+Fast Forge is a simple FastAPI utility CLI designed for developers who want to quickly set up FastAPI projects with a predefined folder structure.
+Whether you're participating in a hackathon, developing a Minimum Viable Product (MVP), or need to bootstrap a FastAPI application, Fast Forge provides a streamlined approach to get you started with a production-ready project structure.

 ## Features